-General observations:
+General observations

 In general, the molding process has preserved significant details necessary for evaluation.
 The general shape and configuration of the skull is within normal limits.
 The ectocranial morphology of the individual cranial bones is within normal limits.
 The sutural patterns are of expected configuration.
-There is the suggestion of sutural bones (Wormian ossicles) at the bilateral asterions.
+There are no sutural bones (Wormian ossicles).
 The foramina are of expected configuration.
-The skull is atraumatic.
+There is no acute osseous trauma.
+The left styloid process is much shorter than the right, and has an irregular, exostotic thickening at its termination (healing/healed fracture).

-Dentition:
+Dentition

-There are 16 teeth in the maxillary arcade and 16 teeth in the mandibular arcade.
+There are 14 teeth in the maxillary arcade and 14 teeth in the mandibular arcade.
 All teeth have an adult morphology and no deciduous dentition remains.
-There are subtly persistent mamelons on 4.1 [#25] and 4.2 [#26].
 The dentition is atraumatic.
 There are no dental restorations or prostheses.
-There is the suggestion of buccal caries (decay) on 1.8 [#1].
-There is a moderate degree of attrition.
+There is a mild degree of attrition.